ViceBooster/HA-CEBL/README.md

   - Check the Home Assistant logs for any error messages.

 - **Data Not Updating:**
-  - The data updates every 10 minutes.
+  - The data updates every 10 minutes (1 minute if live).
 Ensure you wait for this interval.
-  - Check your internet connection and the API status.
+  - Check your internet connection.

 ## Contributing